History policy of the Law and Justice party: "Pedagogy of shame"

 Jews and noble behavior during WWII in general".
 She writes that both concepts "are right-wing rhetoric and do not reflect any established pedagogical concepts"; instead, they reflect "the perception of Poles as an exclusively positive nation, not recognized enough in the world for just and courageous actions".

 Members of the ruling party have used the expression.
-In 2012, after US president Barack Obama mentioned "Polish death camps" in a speech, Jaroslaw Kaczynski stated, "We need to make it clear today […] the end of the pedagogy of shame, the end of this constant expiation of our nation, for whatever reason, self-blame, because this is what makes it easier and even encourages us to do this kind of activity, it causes terrible losses for us."
+In 2012, after US president Barack Obama mentioned "Polish death camps" in a speech, Jarosław Kaczyński stated, "We need to make it clear today […] the end of the pedagogy of shame, the end of this constant expiation of our nation, for whatever reason, self-blame, because this is what makes it easier and even encourages us to do this kind of activity, it causes terrible losses for us."
 Obama later apologized for using the expression, saying that he misspoke.
 In 2016, members of PiS called for the reexamination of the Jedwabne and Kielce pogroms, stating that the current understanding underestimated the role of Nazi and Communist perpetrators respectively.
 Education minister Anna Zalewska, during a TV interview refused to state directly who was responsible for Kielce Pogrom while stating that around Jedwabne there were many misunderstandings, avoiding directly naming perpetrators; she subsequently stated that she acknowledges Polish citizens were co-responsible for Jedwabne but this should be put into context of German occupation, and other events like Polish Underground sentencing people for murdering Jews should also be taken into account when remembering Polish-Jewish relations.

 Changes in school curriculum

-The government has changed the school curriculum and commemoration of Holocaust Memorial Day is dominated by discussions of Polish Righteous Among the Nations rather than Jewish victims of the Holocaust or the reactions of other Poles who did not behave as heroes.
+The government has changed the school curriculum and commemoration of Holocaust Memorial Day to be dominated by discussions of Polish Righteous Among the Nations rather than Jewish victims of the Holocaust or the reactions of other Poles who did not behave as heroes.
 According to Piotr Żuk, the changes to the curriculum "in effect reduce education to the process of internalization of major national myths and transfer a simplified vision of reality".